Skip to main content

 Unlike the original C4 process however, it is RECOMMENDED to use CC0 as a more permissive license alternative.
 We SHOULD NOT use GPL or GPL-like license.
 One exception is this specification, as this was the original license for this specification.

-The editor is responsible for accurately maintaining the state of specifications and for handling all comments on the specification.
+The editor is responsible for accurately maintaining the state of specifications, for retiring different versions that may live in other places and for handling all comments on the specification.

 Branching and Merging

 Any member of the domain MAY branch a specification at any point.
 This is done by copying the existing text, and creating a new specification with the same name and content, but a new number.
+Since raw specifications are not assigned a number, branching by any member of a sub-domain MAY differentiate specifications based on date, contributors, or version number within the document.
 The ability to branch a specification is necessary in these circumstances:

 • To change the responsible editor for a specification, with or without the cooperation of the current responsible editor.